3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

 UEFI Shell is a command line interface that allows for interacting with the UEFI firmware.
-It can be used for diagnosing, debugging, configuring and updating the firmware.
+It can be used for diagnosing, debugging, and configuring the firmware.
 Check the link in the header.
 ![UEFI Shell](/img/uefi_shell_v2.2.png)

 ### [UEFI Secure Boot](https://docs.dasharo.com/unified-test-documentation/dasharo-security/206-secure-boot/)

 Secure Boot is a fundamental security feature of UEFI specification.
-Thanks to secure boot, the device will only boot firmware components which are trusted using cryptographic signatures embedded in the firmware.
+Thanks to secure boot, the device will only boot operating systems which are trusted using cryptographic signatures embedded in the firmware.
 Check the link in the header for more details.
 ![UEFI Secure Boot](/img/secure_boot.png)